Cinema

 CINE 623 Exploration in Cinema as an Online Medium (Units: 3)

-Prerequisites: Restricted to senior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, CINE 212*, CINE 340*, CINE 341*, and two 400*-level CINE courses or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to senior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, CINE 212*, CINE 340*, CINE 341*, and two 400-level* CINE courses or equivalents with grades of C or better; or permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.

-CINE 624 Advanced Production Crafts (Unit: 1)
+CINE 624 Advanced Pre-Production Lab (Unit: 1)

-Prerequisites: Restricted to senior Cinema majors; concurrent enrollment in CINE 622*.
+Prerequisites: Restricted to senior Cinema majors; CINE 200, CINE 202, CINE 204, CINE 211, CINE 212, CINE 340*, and CINE 341* or equivalents with grades of C or better; or permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+Exceptions to this limit require both the permission of the instructor and approval by the Director of the School of Cinema.

 CINE 627 Producing and Financing Films I (Units: 3)